Bannerlord-Modding/Documentation/_csharp-api/campaignsystem/campaignbehaviorbase.md

     }));
 }
 ```
-The above example registers an event, were when a clan is destroyed, a message is broadcasted to the chat.
-The AddNonSerializedListener method called here requires the second argument to be an action, which is described here: https://docs.microsoft.com/en-us/dotnet/api/system.action-1?view=netframework-4.8.
+The above example registers an event, such that when a clan is destroyed, a message is broadcasted to the chat.
+The AddNonSerializedListener method called here requires the second argument to be an action, which is described [here](https://docs.microsoft.com/en-us/dotnet/api/system.action-1?view=netframework-4.8).

 #### ```public abstract void SyncData(IDataStore dataStore)```
 (Work in Progress)

-Note: We are currently not sure what this method does, but at the moment it is reccomended to be implemented as an empty method, like so:*
+Note: We are currently not sure what this method does, but at the moment we recommended you implement it as an empty method, like so:
 ```csharp
 public override void SyncData(IDataStore dataStore)
 {